paarthxx/xyz/content/burn.md

 piss jug is so critical for tent, you do not want: sleeping > need to pee > hoes > walk > toilet > walk back > back to sleep - trust

-**tips / hygiene / dust**

-to deal with alkaline dust, people recommend applying vinegar + water to neuatralize sounded harsh to me so i went with with hazel + water, and in a spray bottle spray on the desired area (or everywhere), wipe with wet wipe I did this before sleeping, and followed with a generous application of sheabutter.

-**tips / hygiene / asshole**

-I never used the portable bidet I bought, different solution required maybe a spray bottle with water with a jet feature lmao

 **tips / id**